R.O.S.E.: Promotion

+Tour

+Jessie J announced the R.O.S.E.
+Tour in September 2017 in support of the album's four-part rollout.
+The tour marked her first-ever North American run, which she described as "a dream come true".
+She revealed the news through an Instagram post featuring the album's black-and-white artwork, writing that performing live has been her passion since childhood and that she feels her best on stage.
+American singer Ro James was announced as the opening act, with the tour beginning on October 3, 2017, in Vancouver.

 Critical reception

 Renowned for Sound awarded R.O.S.E.
 3.5 out of 5 stars, with Rachael Scarsbrook stating that "splitting an album into four chunks is a brave move for a popstar, in a genre when fans are a little more casual and expect everything to be delivered to them in one all consuming format.
 That said, R.O.S.E. feels like Jessie J almost fully rejecting her more mainstream appeal in order to put out a collection of tracks that mean a great deal to her on a more personal level.
 It might not be the kind of thing I normally go for, but as a project it’s actually quite skilled and enjoyable."